 Trusts can save on court costs and delays, and allow you the flexibility to handle your own affairs as long as possible.
 Trusts can help you achieve a variety of specific needs.
 To discover if a living trust should be part of your planning, consult an experienced estate planning attorney.
 Together, you can review all of the details of your situation to craft a plan that meets your individual needs.

 James M. Miskell received his law degree from the University of Georgia in 1993.
-His Asset Protection and Estate Planning Law practice is located in Lawrenceville, Georgia.
-He offers free educational workshops and consultations to assist clients as well as fellow professionals in creating individualized solutions.
+His Asset Protection, Estate Planning, and Elder Law practice has offices located in Lawrenceville and Johns Creek.
+He offers educational workshops and free consultations to assist clients as well as fellow professionals in creating individualized solutions.
+Visit his website: www.LetsTalkEs-tatePlanning.com.
+For more information, see his ad in this issue.